FleX-d/LTD/libs/fleXdLoggerClient/ReadMe.md

 ### Initialization

-To use the logger, initialization is required with the name of the application that will be logged on to the server.
+To use the logger, it is necessarily create the FleXdEpoll and set it as a parameter of the init macro.
+The second init macros parameter is the application name that will be describe the application on to the server.

-    Initialization macro:
+Initialization:
-    FLEX_LOG_INIT(appName)
+    FLEX_LOG_INIT(poller,appName)

 ### Logging

 The logger has defined 6 types of logs:
 -trace
     FLEX_LOG_TRACE(log)
 -debug
     FLEX_LOG_DEBUG(log)
 -info
     FLEX_LOG_INFO(log)
 -warning
     FLEX_LOG_WARN(log)
 -error
     FLEX_LOG_ERROR(log)
 -fatal error
     FLEX_LOG_FATAL(log)

 ## Example